belpyro/kOS.MechJeb2.Addon/Tests/E2E/README.md

 # E2E Tests for kOS.MechJeb2.Addon

 End-to-end TypeScript tests for the kOS MechJeb2 addon.
-These tests run actual maneuvers in KSP to verify the addon works correctly.
+These tests run actual maneuvers in KSP to verify addon features works as expected.
+These tests have been developed on my Mac.
+I've tried to support Windows and Linux test runs - but do not have an easy way to run the tests there.

 ## Prerequisites